arash-ke/ocserv-docker/README.md

 ## Build

-The default version that is used for building ocserv is 0.12.1.
+Default version that is used for building ocserv is 0.12.1.
 If you want to change the ocserv version you can pass it using `OC_VERSION` build argument.

 ```bash
 docker build --rm --tag ocserv:0.12.1-alpine .